satyasyamnn/Kubernetes/Notes/Pods.md

 *Delete a deployment **kubectl delete deployment [name of the deployment]**

 *Interaction to container in POD **kubectl exec [name of the pod] -it sh**

+## POD Health

+Kubernetes relies of probes to determine health of a POD.

+Types of probles

+Liveness - used to determine if a pod is healthy and running as expected Readiness - used to determine if a pod is ready to receive requests

+How to check with in a container

+Exec Action
+TCP Socket Action
+Http Get Action

+Probes can have the following output

+Success
+Failure
+Unknown